 Assembly of case variant data

 For the case-control analyses, we were able to identify only one data series providing frequency for individual SDHB/SDHD variants, fully stratified by ethnicity, ascertained from full SDHx gene analysis in a PCC/PGL series unselected for subphenotypes: 179 cases of PCC/PGL recruited to ‘The Cancer Genome Atlas’ (TCGA dataset)15.
-We obtained summary-level per-variant frequencies for four additional PCC/PGL series from clinical testing: these series were all of predominantly Caucasian (Western European) ethnicity but detailed/individual-level ethnicity data was unavailable.
+We obtained summary-level per-variant frequencies for four additional PCC/PGL series from clinical testing: these series were all of predominantly Caucasian (Western European) ethnicity but detailed/individual-level ethnicity data were unavailable.

-The ‘Birmingham’ and ‘Leeds’ datasets comprised per-variant summary results from unrelated probands with PCC/PGL, referred from UK clinical genetics and endocrinology centres to West Midlands Regional Genomic Laboratory Hub (2000-2020) and Yorkshire and North East Genomic Laboratory Hub (2015-2020), respectively, comprising clinical testing (single gene/panel including dosage analysis) of SDHB and SDHD for 3044 and 2565 patients (Birmingham) and 215 and 215 patients (Leeds).
+The ‘Birmingham’ and ‘Leeds’ datasets comprised per-variant summary results from unrelated probands with PCC/PGL, referred from UK clinical genetics and endocrinology centres to West Midlands Regional Genomic Laboratory Hub (2000-2020) and Yorkshire and North East Genomic Laboratory Hub (2015-2020), respectively comprising clinical testing (single gene/panel including dosage analysis) of SDHB and SDHD for 3044 and 2565 patients (Birmingham) and 215 and 215 patients (Leeds).
 The ‘Ambry’ dataset comprised per-variant summary results from clinical testing for SDHx undertaken at Ambry Genetics of 1338 PCC/PGL cases referred from US clinical genetics and endocrinology centres from 2012-2020.
 The ‘French’ dataset comprised per-variant summary results from single gene/panel testing for SDHB and SDHD of 1552 and 1550 French PCC/PGL cases accrued 2001-2010, as previously described by Buffet et al9.
 In total, 6328 and 5847 unrelated PCC/PGL probands were available for analysis for SDHB and SDHD respectively.
 For SDHB, we identified in total 308 PVs predicted to truncate the protein and 315 missense variants classified in ClinVar as (Likely) Pathogenic.
 For SDHD, there were 155 protein-truncating PVs and 139 (Likely) Pathogenic (of which 116 were c.242C>T p.Pro81Leu).
 These classifications are based for missense variants on ClinVar (≥1star, pathogenic/likely pathogenic) and for truncating variants on classification using ACMG criteria performed by a diagnostic clinical scientist.

 For subphenotype analyses, we were able to access individual level clinical phenotype data for a subset of 709 of the Birmingham probands comprising (i) tumour location (head-and-neck/thoraco-abdominal), (ii) tumour behaviour (invasive/non-invasive), (iii) tumour number (multiple/single), (iv) family history (familial/isolated) and (v) age at diagnosis, as previously described by Maher and colleagues16 17.
-Data on the relevant molecular subphenotypes, namely SDHB IHC and SDH succinate:fumarate ratio (SSF) were unavailable for any of our case series, so were instead derived from the literature.
+Data on the relevant molecular subphenotypes, namely SDHB IHC and SDH succinate:fumarate ratio (SSFR) were unavailable for any of our case series, so were instead derived from the literature.
 We identified suitable IHC data, stratified by SDHx variant type, generated by Van Nederveen et al, for 175 PCC/PGL cases of known germline SDHx status (retrospective series) and 45 PCC/PGL cases in whom SDHx germline testing was performed subsequently (prospective series).
 Two different commercial primary antibodies against SDHB (mouse monoclonal clone 21A11 and rabbit polyclonal HPA00286) were used to perform IHC18.
-We identified suitable SSF data, stratified by SDHx variant type, generated by Richter et al for 210 PCC/PGL cases (69 with PVs, 14 with variants of uncertain significance and 127 with SDHx wild-type).
+We identified suitable SSFR data, stratified by SDHx variant type, generated by Richter et al for 210 PCC/PGL cases (69 with PVs, 14 with variants of uncertain significance and 127 with SDHx wild-type).
 Metabolites were measured using liquid chromatography-mass spectrometry and variant classification was conducted according to ACMG/AMP guidelines1 12.

 Assembly of control data-series